AdaCore/learn/courses/intro-to-ada/chapters/more_about_types.rst

    "escape hatches" when the programmer explicitly requests them and presumably will be exercising such features with appropriate care.

+..
+TODO: Add paragraph and link below when advanced course is ready

+..
    This course covers the basics of Ada pointers, which are known as "access values".
-There are generally better ways than to resort to the advanced features directly but if you need to use features that are potentially unsafe, you can learn more about those `unsafe features
+There are generally better ways than to resort to the advanced features directly but if you need to use features that are potentially unsafe, you can learn more about those unsafe features ACCESS_TYPES_ADVANCED_LINK.
-<TODO_ACCESS_TYPES_ADVANCED_LINK>`_.

 Here is how you declare a simple pointer type, or access type, in Ada: